AventusDAO/avn-gateway-api/README.md

 ```

 #### proxyStakeAvt
-Stakes the specified amount of AVT
+Stakes the specified amount of AVT, locking its free usage in order to earn rewards

 **REQUEST**\
 `POST https://AVN-API-URL/send`